usabilla/button-generator/README.md

 Button Generator
 ===

-This module generate a button image (png format) based on parameters.
+This module generates a button image (png format) based on parameters.

 ##Setup
 ```